Find Accommodation in South Africa

 It would also be advisable to join the Cape Town section of the MCSA (Mountain Club of South Africa).
 With over 1200 members, this is a useful way to chat with climbers who have experienced the cape conditions, and the MCSA will also be able to provide guides and any other necessary information regarding climbing in the Western Cape.

-But only minutes from the city there are loads of easy to challenging climbs.
-After all, Cape Towns' most famous landmark just so happens to be a 1086-meter tall mountain, littered with stunning cliff faces.
-Your chance to feel like that kid in the candy store.
 Table Mountain is a world heritage sight and therefore bolting is prohibited, limiting the mountain to trad routes only.
 However the high quality sandstone provides some great positive edges and makes for an exhilarating climb, with the city bowl beneath you and the cable car for a easy and pleasurable decent.

 Cederberg is another great location for trad enthusiasts.
 Located two and a half hours north of Cape Town, Cederberg offers an exciting bouldering area and arguably the best trad routes in the country.